 UK Youth has a Whistleblowing Policy available here.

-Any complaints about this Safeguarding Policy should be directed to the Designated Safeguarding Lead, Laura Badley [add contact info] or if the complaint refers to the DSL, to the Chief Executive Officer of UK Youth.
+Any complaints about this Safeguarding Policy should be directed to the Designated Safeguarding Lead, David Watts safeguarding@ukyouth.org] or if the complaint refers to the DSL, to the Chief Executive Officer of UK Youth.

 7 Further information